Shailesh2003-arch/weather-app/README.md

 ## 🎯 How It Works

 1. **Search for a City**:
-   Enter the name of a city in the input field and click "Search" or press "Enter".
+   Enter the name of a city in the input field and click "Get Weather".
    ![Search City](./images-for-ref/weather.png)

 2. **Display Weather Details**:
    Once the city is found, the app displays:

    - Current temperature in Celsius or Fahrenheit.
-   - Weather description and an icon representing the condition.
-   - Humidity and wind speed.
      ![Weather Details](./images-for-ref/pune.png)

 3. **Error Handling**: